JvanKatwijk/eti-stuff/README.md

 (and prerecorded files of course).

 Disclaimer

+The software is under development, and
 SDR-J is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.</i>
+See the GNU General Public License for more details.